typescene/typescene.github.io/docs/ref/ComponentList.md

 (callback: (target: T) => any): boolean
 ```
 {:.declarationspec}
-Returns true if given callback function returns a truthy value for at least one of the components in this list.
+Returns true if given callback function returns a truthy value for at least one of the components in this list (see [`ManagedList.some`](./ManagedList#ManagedList:some)).